chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ![](../assets/img/splunk-rce/2019-10-03-00-31-43.png)

-It should deploy the App fairly quickly and give us some feedback when it has.
+Next time the client phones home, the DS should deploy the new App fairly quickly, and give us some feedback when it has.

 ![](../assets/img/splunk-rce/2019-10-03-00-32-28.png)

 ## Profit

 And there it is!
-Our beloved SYSTEM shell which we obtained from nothing but network access and some clever Splunk magic.
-Do a root dance if you ever get here!
+Our beloved SYSTEM shell which we obtained from nothing but network access and some clever Splunk trickery.

 ![](../assets/img/splunk-rce/2019-10-03-00-01-13.png)